tendermint/tendermint/docs/architecture/adr-083-out-of-band-sync.md

 The bootstrap protocol will be run directly after the handshake.
 It (currently) does not require the p2p layer and will work by updating the `StateStore` and `BlockStore`.
 It should be performed instead of statesync, moving to either blocksync or consensus once completed.

-The protocol mainly wraps around the `StateProvider` which is derived from the `StateSyncConfig` and currently uses the RPC layer and light client to produce a `State` and `Commit` (to be pased to consensus for the next height)
+The protocol mainly wraps around the `StateProvider` which is derived from the `StateSyncConfig` and currently uses the RPC layer and light client to produce a `State` and `Commit` (to be passed to consensus for the next height)

 The pseudocode is as follows:
 ```go